 Listen to angry rhetoric, envy those who get ahead, or engage in name-calling, or unforgiveness, and we also trigger a brain fueled by dangerous stress chemicals.
 If unchecked, these cortisol toxins can impact entire groups, lead to schisms, destroy reputations, or worse.

-Long before we realize the stress problem, our brain may already be wired to fail us.
-Simple choices we make about moods today though, will likely surprise us with tomorrow’s mood changes.
+Good choices are to our brains, what good food is to our stomachs.
+Long before we realize the stress problem, our choices may already have rewired our brains to fail us.
+Simple choices we make about moods today will likely surprise us with tomorrow’s mood changes.
 How so?

 Yield to worry about the fate of a person we love, for instance – and we open windows to stress hormones that may appear as savior but will strike as a killer.